jonakoudijs/feeds/README.md

 # Feeds

-Custom RSS feeds created from various online sources that currently don't them.
+Custom RSS feeds created from various online sources that currently don't offer them.
 I created these for personal use but are publicly available and are free to use for everybody.

 Keep in mind that most of these feeds are Dutch websites.
 If you have any recommendations or requests let me know in a Github issue.